 How to Boil the Perfect Egg & Delicious Deviled Egg Recipes

 Thank for joining my RE Friday Round-Up!
 Just in time for Easter and last-minute entertaining, I’m sharing my simple technique to boiling the perfect egg.
+You know, the egg that actually peels perfectly?

 And then, of course, I’m linking to some fantastic recipes that you may want to try for Easter that involve eggs (deviled eggs) or leftover eggs (egg salad varieties) – Yum :)

 I’ve tried all sorts of methods to boiling an egg, but I always come back to this one.
+(Recipe below.)

 Good luck with your eggs.
 I plan on making one of the recipes below plus one more appetizer for our Easter Celebration.
 Which, by the way, Aggie’s Kitchen has a round-up for last-minute appetizers for Easter Sunday on her blog today :)